enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 - You fail to reap commercial success and burn your budget
 - You fail to attract funding after building a prototype

-Even if you have had adequate support in other areas, e.g. marketing, sales, management, what you miss is the answer to this one critical question: “What are your potential customers trying to achieve?”
-(Or “What are their jobs to be done?”)
+Even if you have had adequate support in other areas, e.g. marketing, sales, management, what you miss is the answer to this one critical question: “**What are your potential customers trying to achieve?**” (Or “What are their jobs to be done?”)

 # Basic Tenets of Jobs to Be Done